segyges/The-Great-Project/01-can-language-models-think.md

 To abuse induction the other way: Since Turing wrote in 1950, many such arguments regarding various disabilities have been made and proven wrong.
 Chess and Go were popular such objections; natural language comprehension was another, and Turing cites it directly.
 Turing had to die and half a century had to pass before he was definitively proven right about computer programs being able to use words properly.
 We have no idea how long it will be before any given argument is proven wrong, but it would not seem wise, given past progress, to assume that the trend will reverse itself.

-Simply to be contrary: If language models are still bad at math, rhyming, counting letters and spelling, and it is the year 2034 or later, I should be mocked as thoroughly as possible for my naivete here.
+Simply to be contrary: If cutting edge language models are still notably bad at math, rhyming, counting letters and spelling, and it is the year 2034 or later, I should be mocked as thoroughly as possible for my naivete here.

 We note that we are passing over Lady Lovelace's Objection here.
 We do this not because it is less interesting than the others, but because it is the most interesting objection and the most modern.
 Alan Turing could not possibly have anticipated the types of things we say concerning it now.
 This objection deserves its own discussion, and benefits immensely from a modern context.